Making a case for U.S. Residential Property Investment: “It’s not Apples to Apples”

 advisor mortgage group

-In today’s low-inventory housing market, Real Estate investors are looking for any way to get an advantage over the other buyers when putting in an offer on a property.
+In today’s low-inventory housing market, real estate investors are looking for any way to get an advantage over the other buyers when putting in an offer on a property.

 Part of that strategy is not to buy in cash.
 If you have the means, an all-cash offer is a great way to fast-track a deal.
 A seller, more often than not, will consider a cash deal over a mortgage.
 The deal’s success isn’t reliant on a lender’s approval following an appraisal, and you’ll own the home outright after the transaction with no mortgage.